sharansarthak/multiplayer-sudoko/explanation.md

 ### Explanation
 The `removeCells` function dynamically alters the Sudoku grid's complexity according to the chosen difficulty level.
 It receives the game grid and a difficulty parameter, removing a varying number of cells from the grid based on this difficulty.
 The higher the difficulty, the more cells are removed, making the puzzle more challenging to solve.
 This function is pivotal in adapting the game to different skill levels, ensuring a suitable challenge for all players.

----

-This markdown document provides a clear and technical explanation of three complex parts of your Sudoku game's code.
-It should help anyone reading it understand the functionality and purpose of these specific sections.